oracle-livelabs/developer/rest-services-for-adb-appdevlive/create-table-ocw23/create-table-ocw23.md

    ![clicking-the-execute-button-for-csv-data-get-request](./images/clicking-the-execute-button-for-csv-data-get-request.png " ")

-10. You'll notice a response has been returned to you; simulating what a typical response would look like.
+10. You'll notice a response has been returned to you.

     ![inspecting-the-curl-command-for-csv-data-rest-endpoint-in-openapi](./images/inspecting-the-curl-command-for-csv-data-rest-endpoint-in-openapi.png " ")